Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

 { {\textbf {Lattice geometry.}}} We primarily consider the lattice geometry shown in Fig.~\ref{fig:latticegeo}, using $N=1926$ lattice points.
 This particular lattice geometry gives us an optimum length for the [110] edge (dashed line in Fig.~\ref{fig:latticegeo}) with minimum interference from other edges.
 This is important since the [110] edge is pair breaking for $d$-wave pairing on nearest neighbor bonds (technically $d_{x^2-y^2}$ symmetry, but here abbreviated as $d$-wave) as the Andreev reflection at this edge mixes opposite signs of the superconducting pairing amplitudes.
 We have also performed calculations for other system sizes with similar qualitative outcomes, provided the [110] edge is long enough to host multiple modulations of the phase crystal state.

 { {\textbf {Parameters.}}} Within GIMT we set $t=1$ and $t^{\prime}=0.5$ to mimic a normal-state band with Fermi velocities at the anti-nodes being very similar to the nodal ones, which is the case for cuprate materials such as Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ (BSCCO) \cite{Norman07}, while only using a minimal number of hopping parameters.
 We fix the average density to be $\rho_{\rm av}=0.8$ (i.e.~average hole doping 0.2), which gives a doping slightly below the optimal doping for superconductivity for the chosen parameters.
 Our choice of $\rho_{\rm av}$ allows us to ignore any competing magnetic order (which appears near the extremely underdoped regime) or competing extended $s$-wave superconducting order (which appears in the extremely overdoped regime) in the bulk.
 Further, we set the super-exchange interaction to $J=0.33$, a value close to the one obtained in scattering experiments on cuprates \cite{Lyons88,Tranquada89}.
-The chosen value of $J$ corresponds a large value of $U=12$ mimicking the strong Coulomb interaction in cuprates.
+The chosen value of $J$ corresponds to a large value of $U=12$, mimicking the strong Coulomb interaction in cuprates.
 In the bulk this gives rise to a bulk superconducting $T_c=0.148$ and $\left|\Delta_{d}\right|=0.236$.
+We have also checked that the qualitative findings of this work do not change for other lower values of $J$.
+In terms of the Gutzwiller renormalization factors, we find that they are all significant but that both the hopping amplitudes $t_{ij}$ and the super-exchange interaction $J$ are essentially the same in the bulk as on the edge.
+However, through the derivatives in Eq.~\eqref{eq:hFshifts}, the local Hartree shift of the chemical potential differs substantially, being around $1.5$ in the bulk but $1.15$ at the edge.